The Negligent Operator Treatment System (NOTS)

 Conditions for Higher Point Count

-Class A or B drivers are allowed a higher point count before they are presumed negligent under CVC §12810.5, if the following conditions exist:
+Class A or B drivers are allowed a higher point count before they are presumed negligent under VC §12810.5, if the following conditions exist:

 - They request and appear at a NOTS hearing.